May 31, 2017 By Student Loan Hero

 Also, note that refinancing federal student loans with a private lender means you lose access to certain programs and benefits.
 Your federal student loans will no longer be eligible for federal forgiveness programs, income-driven repayment plans, and deferment/forbearance.

 If you’re worried about your income or want to pursue student loan forgiveness options on your federal loans, refinancing isn’t the best option for you.
-If your job is secure and you just want to pay off your debt as quickly as possible (or all your loans are private, to begin with), refinancing your student loans could be a smart move.
+If your job is secure and you just want to pay off your student loan debt as quickly as possible (or all your loans are private, to begin with), refinancing your student loans could be a smart move.

 3. Slash your cost of living

 Reducing your cost of living will free up more money for your student loans.
 If you’re struggling to pay rent, consider roommates or moving to a cheaper location.
-If you spend a lot on eating out or going to concerts, use budget-tracking apps such as Mint and Level Money to take control of your budget.
+If you spend a lot on eating out or going to concerts, use budget-tracking apps such as Mint to take control of your budget.

 Along similar lines, be mindful of your student loans if you land a higher salary.
 It’s all too easy to increase your cost of living when you raise your income.
 But if you can maintain your frugal habits, you can use the difference to pay off your student loans as early as possible.